Filing for Social Security Disability in Montana

 The Social Security Administration (SSA) administers both Social Security disability and SSI benefits.
 The agency offers multiple ways you can apply for disability benefits, including

 • Visiting an SSA branch office to apply in person.
-You can find the closest Social Security office in Montana by visiting the SSA office locator.
+You can find the closest Social Security office in Montana by visiting the SSA field office locator.

 • Calling the SSA at 800-772-1213.
 You can apply for disability benefits via telephone or set up an appointment to apply for Social Security in person (which may cut down on your wait time at your local SSA office.)